scuttlerobot/SCUTTLE_ROS/src/README.md

 next the joint state publisher and the robot state publisher publish data from our urdf and sensors to the TF.
 Dont worry about this for now.

 then we see a node that launches our driving script.
-This is loaded from the two_wheel_driver package and run along with all of the other programs.
+This is loaded from the scuttle_driver package and run along with all of the other programs.

 finally we launch the rplidar node and we are all set for now.